CDCgov/MIRA-NF/README.md

 - process_q - (required for hpc profile)  provide the name of the processing queue that will submit to the queue.
 - email - (optional) provide an email if you would like to receive an email with the irma summary upon completion.
 - irma_config - (optional) Call flu-sensitive, flu-secondary or flu-utr irma config instead of the built in flu configs.
 Defaults set to not use these configs. options: sensitive or secondary
+- amd_platform - (optional) this flag allows the user to skip the "nextflow samplesheet creation" step.
+It will require the user to provide a different samplesheet that is described under "nextflow samplesheet setup" in the usage.md document.
+Please read the usage.md fully before implementing this flag.
+Default false.
+Options true or false

-To run locally you will need to install Nextflow and singularity-ce on your computer (see links above for details) or you can use an interactive session on an hpc.
+To run locally you will need to install Nextflow and singularity-ce or docker on your computer (see links above for details) or you can use an interactive session on an hpc.
 The command will be run as seen below:

 ```bash
 nextflow run ./main.nf \